ShujinWu-0814/Alice/README.md

 python cot/cot_generate_filter.py --model llama3 --data triviaqa --teacher 1B
 ```
 The generated data will be stored in a new folder `./data/CoT` fter running the scripts.

+## 🧚🏻Training Teacher Models with CoT
+Next, we'll use the first half of the dataset to train teacher models so that they are equipped with basic domain knowledge.
+You'll need to run the scripts in folder [training](./training/SFT.py).
+For our new method, we need to train teacher models with CoT.
+You need to specify the following command line argument when running the scripts:
+1) `--data`: Choose from 'hotpotqa', 'triviaqa', 'gsm8k' and 'arc_challenge'.
+2) `--model`: Choose from 'qwen2.5' and 'llama3'
+3) `--teacher`: The size of the teacher model.
+Choose from '1.5B' and '3B' when you specify 'qwen2.5' for model, and choose from '1B' and '3B' when you do 'llama3'.
+4) `--method`: You should use 'ours-wts-stage1'
+5) `--our-wts-type`: You should use 'singleturn'

+For the original W2S method, we have two separate settings: train teachers with cot or with q-a pair only.
+For the cot one, it's the same as the stage 1 for our approach, so you just need to follow the instructions above.
+(You just need to run it once and the output models can be used for both settings).
+For the qa one, you should follow the instructions above for the first three arguments and made the following changes to the last two:
+1) `--method`: You should use 'original-wts-stage1'
+2) `--original-wts-type`: You should use 'qa'

+After running the scripts, the model outputs will be stored in a new folder `./model_outputs`.